amachorro773-a11y/eCommerce-Health/README.md

 # Business Problems & Goals
 In competitive eCommerce markets, static national pricing strategies often fail to account for regional competitive pressures.\
 The organization lacked visibility into:
-- how competitor pricing varied across regions
+- How competitor pricing varied across regions.
-- how price differences affected internal sales performance
+- How price differences affected internal sales performance.
-- where inventory shortages or excess stock created revenue risk
+- Where inventory shortages or excess stock created revenue risk.

 Without this insight, pricing and inventory decisions were largely reactive./
-## Primary Goals
+## Primary Business Goals
 The system was designed to support three operational objectives:
 - Margin Optimization
   - Identify product categories with low price sensitivity where price premiums can be sustained.